Which Credit Scores Do Mortgage Lenders Use?

 When mortgage lenders assess your creditworthiness, they consider various factors that make up your FICO credit score.
 Understanding these components and their impact on your credit score can help you improve your creditworthiness and qualify for better mortgage terms.
 Here’s a closer look at each factor and how it affects your credit score:

-• Payment History (35%): Your history of making on-time payments is the most crucial factor in determining your FICO score.
+• Payment History (35%): Your history of making on-time payments is the most significant factor in determining your FICO score.
 Lenders view consistent, timely payments as a sign of financial responsibility, increasing their confidence in your ability to repay a mortgage loan.
 Focus on making all of your payments on time, as even one late or missed payment can have a significant impact on your FICO score.

 • Credit Utilization (30%): This factor measures the proportion of your available credit that you’re using.
 A high credit utilization rate may signal to lenders that you’re overextended and may have difficulty managing your debt.
 Aim to keep your credit utilization below 30% to show responsible credit management and improve your credit score.